0xDBFB7/covidinator/electronics/simple_fdtd/README.md

 Better alternatives are

-1. OpenEMS (which supports some lumped elements), especially with Dan Harmon's kicad bindings.
+1. OpenEMS (which supports some lumped elements), especially with Dan Harmon's pyopenems bindings.
 Supports mesh refinement, which is neat.
-2. gprMax. also amazing,
+2. gprMax. also amazing, the api isn't quite right for this sort of application.
 3. MEEP - great, very mature, but seems a bit more optimized for optical.
 4. fdtd++? haven't evaluated.

+S-expression-S-parameter

 # Background